Background image

 Fortunately, the selectors didn’t specify which relay so, based on form they included him not just in the 4x200m freestyle relay but the 4x100m freestyle as well.
 Save for the Olympic 100m freestyle champion Chalmers, who anchored the quartet in 46.44sec – the fastest in the field – Zac had the next best split (47.55sec) as Australia won the 400m freestyle relay behind the USA and Italy.

 Ironically, there was drama before the Australians were able to collect their bronzes for placing third in the 4x200m freestyle final.
 Under FINA rules, swimmers are not supposed to leave the blocks until their team-mate in the water has touched the wall.
 But, recognising the difficulty of timing such moves to perfection, FINA has built in a .03sec allowance for swimmers leaving early.
-And that is precisely the margin that Incerti broke by in the final, .03sec.
-But the placing stood, much to the delight of Incerti and his team-mates, Alexander Graham, Thomas Neill and Chalmers.
+And that is precisely the margin that Zac broke by in the final, .03sec.
+But the placing stood, much to the delight of Zac and his team-mates, Alexander Graham, Thomas Neill and Chalmers.

-It was, however, a perfect example of the stress that swimmers can find themselves under and, away from the pool, Incerti has a passion for advocating mental health awareness.
+It was, however, a perfect example of the stress that swimmers can find themselves under and, away from the pool, Zac has a passion for advocating mental health awareness.
 After struggling through his own anxiety and depression, he is keen to support others suffering from similar problems.
 Only by raising awareness and facilitating conversations can the stigma attached to mental health be broken down.

-The world championships in Budapest in 2022 delivered the first gold medal of Incerti’s career when he acted as a relay alternate as Australia claimed the mixed 4x100m freestyle relay title.
+The world championships in Budapest in 2022 delivered the first gold medal of Zac’s career when he acted as a relay alternate as Australia claimed the mixed 4x100m freestyle relay title.
 He again figured in the pool in Australia’s silver medal-winning 4x200m freestyle relay team, this time as the fastest swimmers.

 Read More